 Clinical trials and research are currently focused on bio-engineered teeth, corneal repair, Type 1 Diabetes, Crohn’s Disease, Alzheimer’s Disease, Parkinson’s Disease, Spinal cord inury, graft-versus-host disease, tissue engineering, wound healing, and bone and dental regeneration.

-For a list of research papers involving dental stem cells, please click here.
+For a list of research papers involving dental stem cells and Mesenchymal stem cells in general, please click here.